janekl/league-formats-efficacy/README.md

 ## Reproducing Intermediate Results

-### Parameter Setting for the Model
+### Rating Systems Performance

+In order to generate and evaluate the predictions of different rating systems first download data from http://www.football-data.co.uk/.
+There is script **data/download_data.sh** to assist you with it.

-This is specified in the **scripts/rating_systems/parameter_setting_for_paper.sh** script.
-Make sure to set ρ=0.45 (or as desired) for the correlated Poisson model in the **rating_systems/prediction_functions.R** script.
-To reproduce results, run
+The correlation parameter is set to ρ=0.45 (or as desired) for the correlated Poisson model in the **scripts/rating_systems/prediction_functions.R** script.
+To reproduce results, go to **scripts/rating_systems** and run

 ```
-$ ./parameter_setting_for_paper.sh
+$ Rscript optimize_models.R
 ```

-in the appropriate folder.
-The results will be saved in the **results/** folder.
-For a complete set of tables, parameters, results and a comparison with the odds model, consult **prediction_results_report.R** (interactively in, e.g., RStudio).
-You will need to transfer the estimates for the λ there.
+The script runs grid search for regularization parameter λ for different models and a league season of choice (this can be specified directly in the script) and saves some logs and results into **results** folder in the same directory.

 ## Appendices